John Motson: Broadcasting career

 The BBC lost the right to broadcast Premier League highlights to ITV in 2001, meaning Match of the Day was no longer a weekly schedule fixture.
-Match of the Day resumed broadcasting the Premier League again in 2004.
+Motson returned to BBC Radio 5 Live for its coverage of the Premier League, although he still commentated for TV for games in which the BBC held rights to.
+Match of the Day resumed broadcasting the Premier League again in 2004 and returned with it, although he still occasionally commentated for 5 Live up to 2018.

 In 2001, speech therapist Jane Comins conducted a voice profile analysis to study the patterns of eight top television and radio commentators.
 The criteria included pitch, volume, rhythm, and tone, and Comins found that Motson scored the best results.
 In an accompanying survey of football fans, 32% voted him Britain's favourite commentator.

 The BBC lost the rights to cover live FA Cup football in 2008 to Setanta Sports and ITV.
 Motson attempted to join Setanta, but the BBC refused permission, so he retired from live television commentary.
 His last live television broadcast was the Euro 2008 final.
 He continued to cover pre-recorded games for Match of the Day highlights.

 Motson covered a total of 10 FIFA World Cups, beginning with the 1978 tournament.
 One of Motson's memorable World Cup moments came in 1998, when Ronaldo was omitted from the official teamsheet presented to FIFA 72 minutes before the final, only to be later reinstated in a modified teamsheet.
 Motson described the scenes in Paris as "absolute mayhem and chaos".
 His final World Cup was in 2010, when he travelled to South Africa as part of the BBC team and appeared as a studio guest on the Match of the Day highlights show, as well as providing reports on the BBC website.
 Beginning in 2015, Motson provided commentary and narration for the CBeebies football programme Footy Pups.
 He also covered 10 UEFA European Championships and a total of more than 200 England national team games.

 Motson was a commentator for the FIFA video games series by EA Sports, and worked alongside Ally McCoist, Andy Gray, Des Lynam, Mark Lawrenson and Chris Waddle.
 Motson first joined the franchise for FIFA 96; he and McCoist were replaced by Gray and Clive Tyldesley for FIFA 06 but later returned for FIFA Manager 08.

 In September 2017, Motson announced that he would retire from the BBC at the end of the football season.
 His last live radio commentary was on a match between Arsenal and Watford on 11 March 2018.
 His final pre-recorded TV commentary was a match between Crystal Palace and West Bromwich Albion and was broadcast on Match of the Day on 13 May 2018.